Eastern Peripheral Expressway: Connecting Noida, Faridabad and Ghaziabad to Delhi-NCR

 Where does the Eastern Peripheral Expressway start?

-The Eastern Peripheral Expressway starts from Kundli, Sonipat of Haryana.
-Here, it separates from the Western Peripheral Expressway and traverses across Baghpat, Aligarh, Ghaziabad, Noida districts of Uttar Pradesh and Faridabad in Haryana.
+The Eastern Peripheral Expressway starts from Kundli, Sonipat in Haryana.
+Here, it separates from the Western Peripheral Expressway and traverses across Baghpat, Aligarh, Ghaziabad, Noida districts of Uttar Pradesh, and Faridabad in Haryana.

 Source: Maplehighways.com